AndrewSalko/kawaii-mobile/www/wp-content/plugins/ad-injection/readme.txt

 The number of adverts can be set based on the length of the post.
 It is a good idea for longer posts to have more adverts than shorter posts for example.
 Adverts can also be turned off for very short posts.

-= Search engines only mode =
+= Search engines only mode (restrict by referrer) =

-You can specify that ads should only be shown to search engine visitors (or from any other referring websites) so that your regular visitors (who are unlikely to click your ads) get a better experience of your site.
-You can define which search engines or any other referring sites see your adverts.
-A visitor who enters the site by a search engine will see ads for the next hour.
+You can specify that ads should only be shown to search engine visitors, or to visitors from defined referring websites - e.g. Facebook, Wikipedia, Twitter, etc. This will give your regular visitors (who are unlikely to click your ads) a better experience of your site.
+You can define which search engines or referring sites see your adverts.
+A visitor who enters the site by one of these referrers will see ads for the next hour.

+= Block by referrer =

+Block ads to people coming from certain referring URLs. e.g. you may wish to treat people who arrive at your site after searching for your name as direct visitors and disable the ads for them.

 = Ads on old posts only =